I Completed 80s Music

 In case the playlist hyperlinks don't work on your podcast platform of choice, the songs are:

-Links to music playlists:
+Links to Playlist 32:

 Spotify